Robson04/dialog-pages/README.md

 # 🥇 Dynamic Dialog-Pages for San Andreas MultiPlayer

 Using this library you will can create pages in dialogs with a few lines of code.
-You can display many more lines in the dialog aside from the 4096 character limit.
+You can display many more lines in the dialog aside from the 4096 character limit using pages.

 <img src="https://i.imgur.com/hhHQpOP.gif" />